federicotdn/verb/README.md

 The headers and body may be separated by a blank line, which will not be included in the request.
 If no blank line is present, the request body is considered to start from the first line not matching a `<Header>: <Value>` format.

 To encode the request body, Verb will use the `charset` value defined in the `Content-Type` header.
 If the header is present but `charset` is not defined, the charset `verb-default-request-charset` will be used (default: `utf-8`) and added to the header value.
-If the header is not present, the charset `verb-default-request-charset` will be used, but no `Content-Type` header wil be sent.
+If the header is not present, the charset `verb-default-request-charset` will be used, but no `Content-Type` header will be sent.
+Note that the current buffer's encoding has no effect on how the request body is encoded.

 ### Extend and Override Requests